 - 1 tablespoon safflower or corn oil

-- 12 ounces fresh squash blossom rinsed, dried and chopped, about 8 cups
+- 12 ounces fresh squash blossoms, rinsed, dried and chopped (about 8 cups)

-- 8 ounces Oaxaca cheese shredded (may substitute with mozzarella)
+- 8 ounces Oaxaca or mozzarella cheese, shredded

-- To prepare the poblano chiles, place them on a tray under the broiler, directly on the grill, or directly on the open flame.
-Turn them every 2 to 3 minutes for a total of 6 to 8 minutes, until they are charred and blistered all over.
+- Place the poblano chiles on a tray under the broiler, directly on the grill, or directly on the open flame or on a comal or skillet set over medium heat.
+Turn them every 2 to 3 minutes for a total of 6 to 9 minutes, until they are charred and blistered all over.
 Transfer them to a plastic bag, close it tightly and let them sweat for 10 to 20 minutes.
-Working under a thin stream of cold water, peel off each pepper's skin, make a slit down each side to remove and discard the seeds and veins, and remove and discard the stem.
+Working under a thin stream of cold water, peel off their skin; make a slit down the sides to remove and discard the seeds and veins, then remove and discard the stem.
 Cut them into 1/2-inch-wide strips or squares.

-- Combine the butter and oil in a medium saute pan over medium heat.
-When the butter has melted, add the onion and garlic and cook until softened and fragrant, for about 3 to 4 minutes.
-Add the prepared poblanos, the squash blossoms and salt.
-Cook for about 5 minutes, stirring often, until the blossoms exude their juices and then the mixture begins to dry out.
+- Add butter and oil in a medium sauté pan over medium heat.
+When the butter is bubbling, add the onion and garlic and cook until softened and fragrant, for about 3 to 4 minutes.
+Add the prepared poblano chiles, then the squash blossoms and salt.
+Cook for about 5 minutes, stirring often, until the blossoms exude their juices and the mixture begins to dry out.
 Remove from the heat.

-- If using pre-made corn tortillas, add the cheese and filling at the center of the tortilla.
-Place on an already hot comal, griddle or skillet, and let them cook until the cheese has melted and the tortilla has begun to lightly crisp.
-It will be about 2 to 3 minutes per side.
+- If using pre-made corn tortillas, add the cheese and filling to the center of the tortilla.
+Place on an already hot comal, griddle or skillet, and let them cook until the cheese has melted and the tortilla has begun to lightly crisp, about 2 to 3 minutes per side.